-- MIT offers 54 undergraduate major and 58 minor programs. - The first semester at MIT is graded on a pass/ no record basis, giving first-year students time to adjust to the rigor of MIT before receiving letter grades. - MIT's General Institute Requirements are designed to give every student a broad and strong foundation in core fields of human knowledge, including mathematics, physical, natural, and social sciences, and the humanities and arts. - First-year students can choose to participate in a first-year learning community such as the Concourse Program, Experimental Study Group, Media Arts and Sciences First-Year Program, or Terrascope. - More than 50% of graduating seniors in the Class of 2018 reported participating in an international experience while at MIT. - Each year nearly 60% of MIT undergraduates participate in UROP, with 90% having done so by the time they graduate.
+- MIT offers 54 undergraduate major and 58 minor programs. - The first semester at MIT is graded on a pass/ no record basis, giving first-year students time to adjust to the rigor of MIT before receiving letter grades. - General Institute Requirements are designed to give every student a broad and strong foundation in core fields of human knowledge, including mathematics; physical, natural, and social sciences; and the humanities and arts. - First-year students can choose to participate in a first-year learning community such as the Concourse Program, Experimental Study Group, or Terrascope. - More than 50% of graduating seniors in the Class of 2019 reported participating in an international experience while at MIT.

+Each year nearly 60% of MIT undergraduates participate in UROP, with more than 90% having done so by the time they graduate.